 Research & Development

-- Literature studies and performing lab-scale to full-scale operation tests
+- Literature studies and performing lab-scale to full-scale operation trials

 - Optimizing production processes and developing new production lines

-- Formulation, testing and/or developing (new) functional ingredients and/or products for specific purposes
+- Formulation, testing and/or developing (new) functional ingredients or products for specific purposes

-- Experimental design, data mining, mathematical modeling and statistical analysis
+- Experimental design, data mining, mathematical modelling and statistical analysis

 All our work is tailor-made and adjusted to the specific demands of the client!